Brave Bison

-Brave Bison (formerly known as Rightster) is a social and digital media company.
-It combines a social media marketing agency and content studio with a media network of over 650 channels and 158m followers.
-The company is headquartered in London with hubs in Singapore, Thailand, Bulgaria, Egypt and South Africa.
+Brave Bison is a marketing and technology company.
+The company provides a range of digital marketing and technology services to global brand advertisers, and operates a digital media network of over 650 channels and 158 million followers.
+Brave Bison also owns MiniMBA, a leading marketing training and learning platform founded by Mark Ritson.
+The business is headquartered in London with hubs in Manchester, New York, Singapore, India, Australia and South Africa.

 History

 The company was founded under the name Rightster in May 2011 by British entrepreneur Charlie Muirhead with the vision of enabling media businesses to “overcome huge fragmentation in the online video market with a single technology platform for engaging audiences and transacting with optimal efficiency”.
 The initial focus of the business was on the fashion industry, Rightster's first customer being the British Fashion Council (BFC).

 IPO

 In November 2013, Rightster raised £22.4 million ($36 million) via an IPO on London's Alternative Investment Market (AIM), making it the first YouTube MCN to go public.
 Rightster said it intended to use money raised via the IPO to fund platform upgrades and acquisitions.

 In May 2016, it was announced that the company was relaunching under the name Brave Bison.